 Choose a language service provider with proven expertise in medical device translation services.
 Their knowledge of regulatory requirements and industry-specific medical terminology will enhance the accuracy and regulatory compliance of your labels. - Support Your Translation Provider

-Provide your translation partner with access to previous translations, reference materials, background information, and label artwork. - Allow Sufficient Time for Project Completion;
+Provide your translation partner with access to previous translations, reference materials, background information, and label artwork. - Allow Sufficient Time for Project Completion

 Allocate adequate time for translation and review processes.
 Rushed projects can lead to errors and oversights.